1. Home

 Ultimately, the decision between microinverters and a string inverter must be based on the individual factors of your installation.
 From the shape of your roof to the amount of space and shade on your property, you can work with your solar designer directly to weigh the pros, cons, expenses, and expected paybacks when installing a string inverter (with or without power optimizers) or a set of microinverters with your solar panels.

-To begin the journey to your best possible solar installation, get an estimate of your savings with Palmetto today.
+To begin the journey to your best possible solar installation and cheap, renewable energy, get an estimate of your savings with Palmetto or contact us today.

 Read More From The Clean Energy Learning Center